pohara60/cross_number/lib/excuses/README.md

   difference |c^n - value|
 - updateClues() calls updateClueDiffs() to update minDiff and maxDiff for other clues when a clue is updated

+Future enhancements
+- The recursive solveNextExpressionEvaluator() and solveNextExpressionValue(), similar to solveRelatedClue(), could be made reusable with the removal of the unique possibleDiff argument, and with extraction of value checking to a callback
+- This would allow other puzzles to solve multiple expressions recursively